 Purpose: Assist the Manager of School and Teacher Services in the preparation of teacher resource materials.
 The internship may require some classroom teaching, as well.

 Education: Advanced undergraduate (junior/senior), graduate student, or recent graduate

-Area of Study: Art, art history, or education
+Area of Study: Education (preferred), art or art history

 - Assist in creating teacher resources such as culture cases, lesson plans, and videos

 - Research objects from the collection and use to enhance lesson plans, culture cases, and other teacher resources

 - Write lesson plans and other teacher resources